Dr. med. Dirk Manski

 Contraindications for Ileal Conduit

-Step-by-Step Surgical Techniques of Ileal Conduit
+Step-by-Step Surgical Technique of Ileal Conduit

 Preoperative patient preparation: